 - Meet with the education department advisor.
 Complete the necessary application to be admitted to the department.
 Initiate an education plan with the academic advisor.

-Augsburg College and the Education department require an overall GPA of 2.5.
+Augsburg University and the Education department require an overall GPA of 2.5.
 A GPA of 2.5 in the major and grades of “P” in student teaching courses required for licensure, as well as minimum grades of 2.0 in each education course.
 Students receiving a 1.5 or lower in an education course must retake it.